dotnetweekly/dnw-gatsby/src/newsletters/2016/13/someone-broke-the-internet-or-why-you-may-want-to-mirror-your-dependencies.md

 ---
 _id: 5a88e1acbd6dca0d5f0d23bc
-title: 'Someone broke the Internet!
-Or why you may want to mirror your dependencies…'
+title: "Someone broke the Internet!
+Or why you may want to mirror your dependencies…"
 url: 'http://blog.maartenballiauw.be/post/2016/03/23/Someone-broke-the-Internet!-Or-why-you-may-want-to-mirror-your-dependencies%E2%80%A6.aspx'
 category: 5a88e1acbd6dca0d5f0d23bc
 slug: 'someone-broke-the-internet-or-why-you-may-want-to-mirror-your-dependencies'